mermaid-js/mermaid/docs/sequenceDiagram.md

 ```
 ## Styling

 Styling of the a sequence diagram is done by defining a number of css classes.
-These classes are during rendering extracted from the
+During rendering these classes are extracted from the

 ### Classes used